Electronic Speed Controller (ESC) for e-Skateboards 2023

 Maybe this is not a crucial part for most since 95% of the electric skateboard motors in the market are now brushless.

-In case you end up having the contrary, you must make sure the ESC is specific for this type of motor.
+If you have the contrary, you must ensure the ESC is specific for this type of motor.

-Learn more about e-Skateboard motor by reading our guide.
+Learn more about e-Skateboard motors by reading our guide.

 Other ESC Factors to Consider (for DIYers)

-Whether you are choosing a standard ESC controller or VESC (more on this below), look out for the:
+Whether you are choosing a standard ESC controller or VESC (more on this below), look out for the following:

 – Added functionalities and,